AINGT/AI--N.G.Tired./README.md

 ## Dynamic Price Increase
 - **Each tranche increases by 15% compared to the previous one.**
 - **Burn Reward:** 15% of burned tokens are distributed randomly to one holder meeting the minimum initial threshold  1,000,000 NGT

+## Join Us
+Be part of the revolution in DeFi and AI innovation.
+Follow our journey and contribute to the community.

+🔗 Visit Our Website
+💬 Join Our Discord

 ##   © 2024 AI N.G.T - AI Never Get Tired.
 All rights reserved.